LaurentRDC/crystals/docs/guide.rst

     >>> vo2 = Crystal.from_cod(1521124)
     >>> # Revisions are accessible as well
     >>> old_vo2 = Crystal.from_cod(1521124, revision = 140771)

+Other constructors are supported.
+See the reference for the :class:`Crystal` class for more details.

 Constructing a :class:`Crystal` object by hand
 ----------------------------------------------